oxyde42/hassio-addon-vzl/README.md

 # homeassistant-addon (update for S0 pulses)
-Minimales Update des  Home Assistant Community Addons von Markus Siebert für die Erfassung von S0 Impulsen.
-Damit kann dem Thread die passende Policy zugeteilt werden, die Messwerte sind gleichmäßiger, und es gibt es keine Fehlermeldung mehr.
+Minimal update of the Home Assistant Community Addon by Markus Siebert for the detection of S0 pulses.
+This allows the thread to be assigned the appropriate policy, the measured values are more consistent and there are no more error messages.